Veronjca/Veronjca/README.md

 ### Hi there 👋
-My name is Veronica, nice to meet you! :blush: Currently styding C# since Jan 2021 via SoftUni courses.
+My name is Veronica, nice to meet you! :blush: Currently studying C# since Jan 2021 via SoftUni courses.
 Very motivated and hardworking person, perfectionist and dedicated to everything I do.
 Don't hesitate to contact me if you need to! :two_hearts:

 <!--
 - 🔭 I’m currently working on ...